allegroai/clearml-docs/docs/clearml_sdk/task_sdk.md

 )
 ```

-It's possible to also filter tasks by passing filtering rules to `task_filter`.
+You can also filter tasks by passing filtering rules to `task_filter`.

 For example:
 ```python